Sazid99246/100-days-of-code/r1-log.md

 3. Completed the workshop **Design a Cafe Menu**

 4. Solved only 2 problems (1.3.33 - 1.3.34) from the book **Computer Science: An Interdisciplinary Approach**.

+### Day 12: January 9, 2025, Thursday
+1. Solved Problem of the day from **GeeksforGeeks**

+On FreeCodeCamp
+2. Completed the Lab **Design a business card**, and created a business card on my own.
+I also added some styles beyond the project's requirement.
+Moreover, I added the icons from Font awesome.
+Here is my [live project](https://sazid99246.github.io/business-card/)
+3. Watched videos on **CSS Specificity**
+4. Read **Basic CSS Review**
+5. Attempted and passed **Basic CSS Quiz**

+6. Solved 11 problems(1.3.35 - 1.3.46)  From the book **Computer Science: An Interdisciplinary Approach**, and thus the problem of the chapter from the book has been solved.
+I am starting to solve the web exercises from tomorrow Inshallah.